 The relevant provisions were Code of Ethics - Basic Principle 4, Rule 11, Rule 5.

-Complainant also wanted to know if the advertisement was part of an on-going series.
+The Chair noted the Complainant's concerns that demonstrating dangerous and illegal driving practices could encourage young drivers to emulate this behaviour.
+The Complainant also wanted to know if the advertisement was part of an on-going series.

 That decision said in part:

 In response to the Complainant's second concern, about the possibility of a follow up advertisement, the Chair advised this information could be sought by the Complainant directly contacting NZTA.

 The Chair ruled the advertisement had been prepared with a due sense of social responsibility to consumers and there was no apparent breach of the Code of Ethics.

 Accordingly, the Chair ruled there were no grounds for the complaint to proceed.

-Chair' s Ruling: Complaint No Grounds to Proceed
+Chai r' s Ruling: Complaint No Grounds to Proceed